Vishaal1301/cse110-w21-group12/specs/adrs/0001-basic-features.md

 * API integration
 * Recommending other apps/websites to use alongside ours

 ## Decision Outcome

-Chosen options: first seven features, because it's essential to narrow down to the most important features implementable within the given development period of 2 weeks.
+Chosen options: first seven features, because it's essential to narrow down to the most important features implementable within the given development period of 2 weeks. we plan to implement the MVP features during the first week of phase 2 and spend the second week developing the additional features. we aim to prioritize the additional features to somewhat of a similar level to the mvp.
-These features allow us to focus on the priciples of the Pomodoro methodology while keeping the project under control
+These features allow us to focus on the priciples of the Pomodoro methodology while keeping the project under control.